pkp/learning-ojs/en/roles_in_ojs.md

 Once review is completed, the Editor typically sees the submission through the Editing process (including copyediting, production, and proofreading) although in some journals this remains the responsibility of the Section Editor in charge of the submission's review process.

 The Editor also creates the journal issues, schedules submissions for publication, arranges the Table of Contents, and publishes the issue as part of the Publishing Process.
 The Editor can restore archived submissions to the active In Review or In Editing lists.

+Many Editors also enroll as Journal Managers, allowing them to easily manage both the editorial workflow as well as the journal settings.

 See Chapter 7: Editorial Workflow for more details.